22pt16/FourierSeries_Py/README.md

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

-en Fourier series of function sin(x) is:
-...

-Do you wish to plot the function (y/n): y
 ```

 ## License